Will Xavier cover the spread vs. Oakland? Betting Trends, Record ATS

 Additional Xavier vs Oakland Insights & Trends

-- Xavier has a 2-1 record against the spread and a 3-0 record overall when scoring more than 71.7 points.
+- Xavier is 2-1 against the spread and 3-0 overall when scoring more than 71.7 points.

-- The Golden Grizzlies' 72.7 points per game are six more points than the 66.7 the Musketeers give up.
+- The Golden Grizzlies score six more points per game (72.7) than the Musketeers allow their opponents to score (66.7).

 - When it scores more than 66.7 points, Oakland is 5-0 against the spread and 3-2 overall.